Character Education: Fairness (Grade 6)

 We define what fairness means and compare and contrast definitions.
 Participants build empathy as they discuss others' experiences with fairness.

-Students define the meaning of impartial and connect it to fairness through the use of a Frayer model graphic organizer.
+Learners define the meaning of impartial and connect it to fairness through the use of a Frayer model graphic organizer.

-Students discuss biases and recognize that we all have biases, but we aren't always aware of them.
+Learners recognize that we all have biases, but we aren't always aware of them, which can create an unfair situation.
 Since people have different experiences, we all develop different biases.
-Students learn that a bias can create an unfair situation.